 Prior to founding Cloud for Good, Tal (@talfrankfurt) was the director of resource development for a nonprofit organization that worked with at-risk immigrant youth.
 He was looking for tools to better manage his donors, participants, and volunteers.
 It was through this experience that Tal learned about Salesforce.
 The adoption of Salesforce into his everyday work was what sparked the inception of Cloud for Good, a Salesforce implementation partner working primarily with nonprofit and educational institutions to create and implement strategic solutions based on cloud technology.
 Tal was chosen in 2010 to be one of the first Salesforce.com MVP Program members, an exclusive club representing the top 1% of the Salesforce community, and has maintained that status to date.
 Tal currently serves on the advisory committee of the School of Management of Information Systems at the University of Memphis and Give365, an initiative to create a collaborative philanthropic fund in Memphis.
 Tal enjoys boxing for fun and spending weekends with his family.

 Dave Kirkpatrick is a Managing Director and co-founder of SJF Ventures, which focuses on high growth, positive impact ventures.
 Dave helped lead SJF’s capitalization of four funds totaling $260 million starting in 1999.
-Dave’s portfolio engagements include Voltaiq, Living Earth, EnTouch Controls, Community Energy, and ED MAP, as well as exited companies TransLoc, NEXTracker, groSolar, CleanScapes, B.B Hobbs, and Foxfire.
-Dave’s particular industry focus areas include solar energy, energy efficiency, recycling & reuse, and mobility.
+Dave’s portfolio engagements include Voltaiq, Living Earth, EnTouch Controls, and Community Energy, as well as exited companies TransLoc, NEXTracker, groSolar, CleanScapes, B.B Hobbs, and Foxfire.
+Dave’s industry focus areas include solar energy, energy efficiency, recycling & reuse, and mobility.
+Dave also serves as the founding co-chair of the Impact Capital Managers, a network of private capital fund managers in the U.S. and Canada investing for financial returns and impact.

 Prior to SJF, Dave founded and managed two other successful enterprises – KirkWorks, a cleantech investment research firm; and SunShares, a solar energy and recycling company.
 Dave was named the 2005 CDVC Practitioner of the Year by the Community Development Venture Capital Alliance and Recycler of the Year in 1996 by the National Recycling Coalition.
-Dave co-founded the SJF Institute in 2001, which merged with Investors’ Circle, a twenty-year-old impact investment angel network, in 2011.
+Dave co-founded the SJF Institute in 2001, which merged with Investors’ Circle (now Social Venture Circle), a twenty-year-old impact investment angel network, in 2011.

 Dave earned a BA in Physics and History from Duke University in 1982 and an MBA from UNC Kenan Flagler Business School (KFBS) in 1991.
 He was named KFBS Executive MBA Alumnus of the Year in 2010.
 He enjoys gardening, kayaking and trying to learn Spanish.